ZygoteCode/VadSharp/README.md

 ## ✨ Credits

-All of my credits go to the original inventor of the [Silero VAD](https://github.com/snakers4/silero-vad) project, which has worked to the architecture of the algorithm and trained the models!
+All of my credits go to the original inventor of the [Silero VAD](https://github.com/snakers4/silero-vad) project, which has worked hard to the architecture of the algorithm and trained the models!

 ## 📜 License